-(1) When confidential information is used in the hearing that has not been filed as prefiled testimony or prefiled exhibits, parties must have copies for the Commissioners, necessary staff, and the court reporter, in red envelopes clearly marked with the nature of the contents.
-Any party wishing to examine the confidential material that is not subject to an order granting confidentiality shall be provided a copy in the same fashion as provided to the Commissioners, subject to execution of any appropriate protective agreement with the owner of the material.

-(2) Counsel and witnesses are cautioned to avoid verbalizing confidential information in such a way that would compromise confidentiality.
+- (1) A party who wishes to use confidential information in a hearing that has not been filed as prefiled testimony or prefiled exhibits will be required to provide an electronic copy of this material to the Commission Clerk marked as confidential.
+The instructions for filing these materials will be provided in the Prehearing Order.
+Any party wishing to examine the confidential material that is not subject to an order granting confidentiality shall be provided a copy in the same fashion as provided to the Commissioners, subject to execution of any appropriate protective agreement with the owner of the material. - (2) Counsel and witnesses are cautioned to avoid verbalizing confidential information in such a way that would compromise confidentiality.
 Therefore, confidential information should be presented by written exhibit when reasonably possible.

-At the conclusion of that portion of the hearing that involves confidential information, all copies of confidential exhibits shall be returned to the proffering party.
-If a confidential exhibit has been admitted into evidence, the copy provided to the court reporter shall be retained in the Office of Commission Clerk's confidential files.
+If a confidential exhibit has been admitted into evidence, the copy electronically provided to the Clerk's office shall be retained in the Office of Commission Clerk's confidential files.
 If such information is admitted into the evidentiary record at hearing and is not otherwise subject to a request for confidentiality filed with the Commission, the source of the information must file a request for confidential classification of the information within 21 days of the conclusion of the hearing, as set forth in Rule 25-22.006(8)(b), F.A.C., if continued confidentiality of the information is to be maintained.

-VII.
+VIII.
 Post-Hearing Procedures

-If the Commission (or assigned panel) does not render a bench decision at the hearing, it may allow each party to file a post-hearing statement of issues and positions pursuant to the schedule set forth in Section VIII of this Order.
+If the Commission (or assigned panel) does not render a bench decision at the hearing, it may allow each party to file a post-hearing statement of issues and positions pursuant to the schedule set forth in Section IX of this Order.
 In such event, a summary of each position of no more than 75 words, set off with asterisks, shall be included in that statement.
 If a party's position has not changed since the issuance of the Prehearing Order, the post-hearing statement may simply restate the prehearing position.
 However, the position must be reduced to no more than 75 words.
 If a post-hearing statement is required and a party fails to file in conformance with Rule 28-106.215, F.A.C., that party shall have waived all issues and may be dismissed from the proceeding.

-Further, pursuant to Rule 28-106.215, F.A.C., a party's proposed findings of fact and conclusions of law, if any, statement of issues and positions, and brief, shall together total no more than 60 pages and shall be filed at the same time, unless modified by the Presiding Officer.
+Further, pursuant to Rule 28-106.215, F.A.C., a party's proposed findings of fact and conclusions of law, if any, statement of issues and positions, and brief, shall together total no more than 40 pages and shall be filed at the same time, unless modified by the Presiding Officer.

-VIII.
+IX.
 Controlling Dates